bekk/bekk-christmas/post/security/handy-tips-for-staying-secure-on-the-go.md

 image: https://images.unsplash.com/photo-1517400508447-f8dd518b86db?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1500&q=80
 ingress: >-
-  We wrote about ["Safe travels for the road warrior"](https://security.christmas/2019/21) last year, and this year we offer more tricks.
+  We wrote about ["Safe travels for the road warrior"](https://security.christmas/2019/21) last year.
 This year we offer one more trick, and expand on this list for staying safe and secure on the road.

   Watch out for shoulder surfers, and protect your equipment if you have to leave it in ie. your hotel room.